Bioinformatics ReviewBioinformatics Review

 $ ./install.sh

 During installation, a dialog box will prompt on your screen, it’s the license agreement, so just click “Ok”.
 If everything goes well, then the terminal will show “MGLTools installation complete”.
-It will also ask to create aliases in order to run them because it’s a tedious task to write the full path every time we run them.
+It will also ask to create aliases to run them because it’s a tedious task to write the full path every time we run them.
 So it is convenient to create aliases which I will tell you about a little later after we finish the installation of AutoDock Vina.

 We have installed mgl tools on the system, now we will go for AutoDock Vina.
 To do that, let’s go back to our Downloads folder, where we downloaded the tar files.